 But there’s a good chance you don’t have an active money market account at a U.S.-based bank or credit union.
 That’s a shame because money markets fill a crucial niche for folks seeking meaningful interest rates on their savings with short-term, checking-like flexibility.

 Most money markets come with debit cards, paper checks, and even mobile bill pay.
 Even if a money market account doesn’t replace your checking account for day-to-day spending and expense management, it deserves a spot in your financial rotation.

 These are the best money market accounts available right now.
 Each does one thing really well, like delivering above-average yields or making it easier for you to access your money.
 And our top overall pick offers the best value for our readers.

-Best Overall: Ally Bank Money Market Account
+Best for Overall: Discover® Bank Money Market Account

-The Discover Bank Money Market Account is another great option for depositors with extra cash on hand.
+The Discover Bank Money Market Account is a great option for depositors with extra cash on hand.
 And it’s the best bet for anyone looking to replicate the flexibility of a checking account thanks to: